finos/a11y-theme-builder/docs/setup/app-installation.md

 # Installation

-Perform the following steps to run a local version of the application.
+Perform the following steps to run a local version of the Theme Builder application.

 ## Fetch Latest Code
 These instructions assume you have a local copy of a forked instance of [discoverfinancial/a11y-theme-builder](https://github.com/discoverfinancial/a11y-theme-builder).